-On May 2nd, The St. Louis Trust Company hosted a Symposium titled The Allure of the Endowment Model – What Individual Investors Can Learn.
+On May 2, St. Louis Trust & Family Office hosted a Symposium titled The Allure of the Endowment Model – What Individual Investors Can Learn.
 We chose this topic because we thought that examining the investment success of certain prestigious university endowments and the potential take-aways for individual investors would be of interest to our clients.

 The investment success achieved by many of the large, prestigious university endowments is lusted after by other institutional and individual investors alike.
 It is no surprise that the investment strategies employed by those endowments are regarded as the gold standard, and attempts to emulate them is prevalent in the investment and consulting community with varying success rates.
 David Swensen, Chief Investment Officer of the Yale University endowment, pioneered the endowment model in the mid-1980s – drastically shifting the asset allocation from traditional public equity and bond investments to various illiquid, alternative investment strategies that provided higher return profiles and enough diversifying exposure to maintain attractive risk levels.
 As Yale’s performance success enters its fourth decade, endowments, foundations, and ultra-high net worth investors continue to aspire towards it with the added pressure of delivering a suitable return in a challenging investing environment.